staaleh/sathero-tools/README.md

 ## Motivation

 To update transponder-lists for these satellite meters, only a Windows tool is provided by the manufacturer.
-This tool converts Excel files to their binary format, and did not wan't to function in my case, neither in Windows10 nor Linux(wine).
+That tool converts Excel files to their binary format, and did not wan't to function in my case, neither in Windows10 nor Linux(wine).

 The file-format is mostly deciphered and a generator implemented in Python.
 Due to the lack of documentation of the format problems might occur, however it seem to work as expected.